hamolicious/Configuration-less-Generic-Stub/API.md

 If you have previously created a response configuration for the route, the configured response will be returned and, if `single_use` is `True`, removed from the queue.

 ### The route is *not* configured
-A body-less 404 response will be sent (can be changed, see [config.json](#configjson)).
+A body-less 404 response will be sent (can be changed, see [not-config.json](#not-configjson)).

-## config.json
+## not-config.json
-This file is used to configure the behaviour of the stub.
+This file is definitely not used to configure the basic behaviour of the stub as the stub is configuration-less, regardless, this is the basic overview of how you *would* configure the stub if it used a config file:
 ```json
 {
 	"host": "0.0.0.0", // host to bind to